 Prior to dry firing any firearm, double check to make sure that it is unloaded and make sure that your target (or what is directly behind it) will safely stop any bullet fired by your chosen firearm.
 Once that is complete, practice acquiring a good sight picture.
 Bring the sights up to your line of sight (do not bring your head down to your firearm) and focus on that front sight.
 The front sight should be perfectly in focus while the target and the rear sight should both be slightly fuzzy.

 While you are doing this, pay particular attention to keeping both eyes open and only focusing on the front sight with your dominant eye.
 If necessary, use your shooting glasses with the tape over the non-dominant eye.
 After you get a good sight picture with both eyes open, squeeze the trigger, making every effort to keep both eyes open the entire time.
 Then, lower your firearm and do it all over again.
 It might take hundreds of repetitions to get it down right, so repeat this drill over and over.
 If you train yourself correctly, those skills will carry over to the range and you should then be able to shoot comfortably with both eyes open.

-A good intermediate step between dry firing and shooting full powered ammunition is to shoot with a rimfire or an air rifle (do some research first to find the best air rifle for you) or pistol.
+A good intermediate step between dry firing and shooting full powered ammunition is to shoot with a rimfire rifle or pistol.
 The relatively low recoil and noise produced by air guns and rimfires will help reinforce good shooting habits (such as shooting with both eyes open) and help ease the transition to shooting full powered cartridges.

 Blink Your Non-Dominant Eye